In order to make all acupuncture thorough and effective one must first cure the spirit.

 — Su Wen, Chapter 25.

-In keeping with the classical teachings of the Su Wen and the Nan Jing, Academy for Five Element Acupuncture has been instructing students for over twenty years in the healing arts of the Five Element tradition.
+In keeping with the classical teachings of the Su Wen and the Nan Jing, Academy for Five Element Acupuncture has been instructing students for more than twenty years in the healing arts of the Five Element tradition.
 Rooted in the ancient wisdom of the Five Elements and traditional Taoism, our curriculum teaches students to see people not only as they present themselves in illness, but more importantly as they would be when in health and balance.

-We are a not-for-profit graduate institution and one of only four accredited acupuncture and Oriental medicine institutions in the country offering a curriculum with a dedicated focus on the Five Element tradition.
-In addition to our Master of Acupuncture degree program, we also offer a Certificate in Chinese Herbal Studies.
+We are a not-for-profit graduate institution and one of only two accredited acupuncture and Oriental medicine institutions in the country offering a curriculum with a dedicated focus on the Five Element tradition.
+In addition to our Master of Acupuncture degree program, we also offer a Certificate in Chinese Herbal Studies program.
 Taken together, these two programs enable students to integrate the physical symptoms of illness without separating emotional and spiritual ailments.
 This approach provides a truly holistic system of medicine.

 From our founding in 1988, we have graduated more than 350 students who are now practicing in states all across the country.

 Here are some highlights of our programs:

-- Timely Master of Acupuncture degree.
+- Intensive-based Master of Acupuncture degree.
 This program can be completed in 36 months.
 It begins with a series of 14-18 day intensive sessions spread out over the first two years of the program.
-These intensives are taught in person at our campus in Gainesville, FL.
-The final year of the program is a year-long clinical residency in the Academy’s teaching clinic in Gainesville.
+These intensives are taught at our campus in Gainesville, FL.
+The final year of the program is a year-long clinical residency in the Academy’s clinic in Gainesville.

-- Timely Certificate in Chinese Herbal Studies.
-This can be completed in 27 months and is taught concurrently with the Acupuncture program.
-The final year is a year-long clinical residency in the Academy’s teaching clinic in Gainesville.
+- Intensive-based Certificate in Chinese Herbal Studies.
+This program can be completed in 27 months and is taught concurrently with the Acupuncture program.
+The final year of the program is a year-long clinical residency in the Academy’s clinic in Gainesville.

-- Flexible Pace.
-Our programs provide a flexible learning schedule giving students the independence of studying at their own pace, while still ensuring a high level of education and competency.
-Many students are able to work full-time during the first two years of the program while they are travelling to intensive sessions.
+- Flexible Study.
+Our intensive-based scheduling offers students the opportunity and independence of studying during intersessions.
+Many students are able to work full-time during the first two years of the program when they are between sessions.